SumiSastri/typescript-with-react/README.md

  }

  ```
+* Rest params - placeholders for mutliple arguments of the same type

+- Anonymous Functions

+let getStudentNames =

+- Lamda or Arrow Functions

 #### Type Guards

 Checks types within the scope of the function argument.
 It is Typescript checking typescript for example in this function, it is not clear whether the return should be a number or a string even if you add TypeScript types.
 The type guards makes sure you are not mixing types and creating errors in compile time.